 First, we’re posting the full insurance summaries of our current insurance plans.
 Candidates can look at these documents even before applying to understand what coverage we offer and know if it will work for them.

-- Gender reassignment surgery and other transgender-related care is covered if medically necessary.
+- Gender affirmation surgery and other transgender-related care is covered if approved as medically necessary.

-One important caveat: this post was correct as of the time of publishing, 6/5/2015.
+One important caveat: this post was last updated 4/19/2022.
 Insurance changes at least on a yearly basis, and sometimes more often.
 We’ll do our best to update this when it changes, but if you’re considering a job with us, and this question is an important one for you, email us (anonymously or not) to be sure you’ve got the latest information.